Home > Desserts > Marshmallow Meringue Frosting

-Marshmallow Meringue Frosting
+Easy Marshmallow Meringue Frosting

-This Marshmallow Crème Meringue Frosting is the ultimate creamy, smooth frosting for marshmallow lovers!
+This Easy Marshmallow Meringue Frosting (Marshmallow Cream) is the ultimate creamy, smooth frosting for marshmallow lovers!
 It only takes 4 simple ingredients to make and what you’re left with is a sweet, vanilla frosting that perfectly pairs with chocolate desserts, pumpkin desserts, or a great topping for a pie.
 You’ll love it!
 Use it to pipe on cakes and cupcakes, fill cookies and cupcakes or top pies!
 The options are endless!

 What is Marshmallow Meringue Frosting?